Problems with SZZ and Features: An empirical study of the state of practice of defect prediction data collection: Discussion

 \section{Discussion}

-Within this section, we discuss the implications of the results of our empirical study.
-We consider three different aspects: the defect labels, the impact of features on predictions, as well as open issues.
+Within this section, we discuss the implications of the results of our empirical study on our research question, i.e., how issues with defect labeling and feature sets affect defect prediction data and prediction results.
+We consider three different aspects: the defect labels, the impact of features on predictions, the low performance of the defect prediction model we trained, as well as open problems.